tessgi/TessGiWebsite/content/pages/data-analysis/data_release_notes.md

         <tr>
        <td colspan="3" >Scattered light:</td>
        <td colspan="5" >In Orbit 93, the Moon crosses the fields of view of all cameras (one at a time).
-The Moon saturates CCD detectors during these times</td>
+The Moon saturates CCD detectors during these times.
+Outside of these times, strong scattered light signals are present when the Moon or Earth are near the camera fields of view.</td>
        </tr>

          <tr>